 If you have a loved one in the ICU, we kindly request that you contact us for status updates and questions after 12 noon to allow our team members to provide your loved one with safe and excellent care.

-Mountainside Medical Center is postponing upcoming public events and meetings.
+Mountainside Medical Center is hosting all seminars and classes virtually.
 This decision was made in accordance with guidance set forth by the Centers for Disease Control and Prevention (CDC) to at-risk populations to avoid mass gatherings.

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms and recent travel history.

 Unless it is an emergency, stay home if you feel sick, even if your symptoms are mild.
 To reduce your risk of catching or spreading illness, do not go to work, school or public places, and avoid public transportation if possible.

 If you feel like you need medical care, you are encouraged to call before you go to a doctor’s office or urgent care center and describe your symptoms over the phone.
 If symptoms are severe, you can also call 911.